Fred Jones Jr. Museum of Art: History

 The Oklahoma University Museum of Art, the forerunner of the Fred Jones Jr. Museum was founded in 1936 by OU art professor Oscar Jacobson, who became the museum's first director and served in that post until his retirement in 1950.

 The collection continued to grow, and in 1971, a new building was built called the Fred Jones Jr. Memorial Art Center.
 In 1992 it was renamed the Fred Jones Jr. Museum of Art.
 When current OU president David Boren arrived at OU in 1994, he and his wife Molly Shi Boren began a campaign to expand the museum's collections.

 In 2000 a gift of the Weitzenhoffer Collection of French Impressionism was made to the museum.
 In 2003, construction began to expand the museum with the addition of a new wing that was completed in 2005.
-The new "hut like" wing doubled the museum size; it was designed by Washington, D.C.-based architect Hugh Jacobsen.
+The new "hut like" wing doubled the museum size; it was designed by Washington, D.C.–based architect Hugh Jacobsen.
 The new addition is named in honor of Mary and Howard Lester of San Francisco.

 In 2007, the Fred Jones Jr. Museum of Art and the Philbrook Museum of Art were named stewards of the Eugene B. Adkins Collection.
 To properly display OU’s portion of the collection, the University began construction in 2009 on a new level above the original structure.
 Opened in October 2011, the new 18,000 square-foot wing houses collections acquired within the past 15 years.
 Designed by architect Rand Elliott, the addition is named the Stuart Wing to honor a gift from the Stuart Family Foundation.
 The construction included renovations to the original 1971 building and the addition of the Eugene B. Adkins Gallery, a new photography gallery and new administrative offices.
 The total museum exhibition space is approximately 40,000 sqft.

 Ghislain d'Humières served as the Wylodean and Bill Saxon Director from 2007 to 2013.
-Emily Ballew Neff was appointed Wylodean and Bill Saxon Director and Chief Curator 2013-14.
+Emily Ballew Neff was appointed Wylodean and Bill Saxon Director and Chief Curator from 2013 to 2014.
 In 2015, Mark White was named the Wylodean and Bill Saxon Director and Eugene B. Adkins Curator.
 White resigned from the position in April 2020.